Josh Gondelman: Wait Wait ... Don't Tell Me!

 Since 2019, Gondelman has been a regular panelist on the NPR show Wait Wait...
 Don't Tell Me!.
-In March of 2023, Gondelman was the guest host filling if for Peter Sagal while Sagal was on paternity leave.
+In March 2023, Gondelman was the guest host filling in for Peter Sagal while Sagal was on paternity leave.

+The Bugle

+Gondelman has been a frequent guest on The Bugle and The Gargle.
+In 2020, he also played an alternate universe version of himself on Alice Fraser’s daily podcast, The Last Post.

 Personal life

-Gondelman is married to Maris Kreizman, the creator of the blog, and book, Slaughterhouse 90210.
+Gondelman is married to Maris Kreizman, the creator of the blog and book Slaughterhouse 90210.
 They live in Brooklyn with Bizzy, a senior pug.